drbean/edit/tsailin/2019APBR_english_proofing.md

 of innovation practices in production work and organizational innovation in business management.
-Many success stories in the last 30 years of Taiwanese contract manufacturing history, including those by Acer, Quanta Computer, Giant, Johnson, and HTC (Hobday 1998; Chu 2009; Yan 2012), prove the Taiwanese case to be a good model for reference in the study of business model transitions by contract manufacturers.
+Many success stories in the last 30 years of Taiwanese contract manufacturing history, including those of Acer, Quanta Computer, Giant, Johnson, and HTC (Hobday 1998; Chu 2009; Yan 2012), prove the Taiwanese case to be a good model for reference in the study of business model transitions by contract manufacturers.